ipfs-inactive/docs/content/introduction/faq.md

 Stop in and say hi on IRC at #ipfs on freenode too if you feel like chatting.

+## What is the connection between IPFS and Filecoin?
+Filecoin and IPFS are two separate, complementary protocols, both created by Protocol Labs.
+IPFS allows peers to store, request, and transfer verifiable data with each other, while Filecoin is designed to provide a system of persistent data storage.
+Under Filecoin’s incentive structure, clients pay to store data at specific levels of redundancy and availability, and miners earn payments and rewards by continuously storing data and cryptographically proving it.

+In short: IPFS addresses and moves content; while Filecoin is an incentive layer to persist data.

+These components are separable - you can use one without the other, and IPFS already supports more self-organized or altruistic forms of data persistance via tools like [IPFS Cluster](https://cluster.ipfs.io/).
+Compatibility between IPFS and Filecoin is intended to be as seamless as possible, but we expect it to evolve over time.
+You can view the [draft spec for IPFS<>Filecoin Interoperability](https://github.com/filecoin-project/specs/issues/143) and [ideas for future improvements](https://github.com/filecoin-project/specs/issues/144) to learn more.

+## How are the IPFS Project and Protocol Labs related?
+IPFS is an Open Source Project and Community with over 4K contributors around the world from many different projects.
+There are a number of core IPFS team members who are sponsored to work on the project by [Protocol Labs](https://protocol.ai/) - a startup that supports development on many related protocols like libp2p and Filecoin as well, with the aim of making the internet more capable and resilient.
+However the vast majority of developers in the IPFS community and ecosystem are supported by other organisations or individual OSS contributions.

 ## I have another question

 You can see answers to past questions here: https://discuss.ipfs.io/c/help/Old-FAQ - If you don’t see your question, feel free to ask it too!